French invasion of Russia: Cold weather

-Following the campaign a saying arose that General Winter defeated Napoleon, alluding to the Russian Winter.
-Minard's map shows that the opposite is true as the French losses were highest in the summer and autumn, due to inadequate preparation of logistics resulting in insufficient supplies, while many troops were also killed by disease.
-Thus the outcome of the campaign was decided long before the cold weather became a factor.
+Following the campaign, a saying arose that "General Winter" defeated Napoleon, alluding to the Russian Winter.
+Minard's map shows that the opposite is true, as the French losses were highest in the summer and autumn due to inadequate preparation of logistics resulting in insufficient supplies, while many troops were also killed by disease.
+Thus, the outcome of the campaign was decided long before the cold weather became a factor.

-When winter arrived in November, the army was still equipped with summer clothing and did not have the means to protect themselves from the cold or snow.
+When winter arrived on 6 November with a blizzard, the army was still equipped with summer clothing and did not have the means to protect themselves from the cold or snow.
 It had also failed to forge caulkin shoes for the horses to enable them to traverse roads that had become iced over.
 The most devastating effect of the cold weather upon Napoleon's forces occurred during their retreat.
 Starvation and gangrene coupled with hypothermia led to the loss of tens of thousands of men.
-Heavy loot was thrown away; much of the artillery was left behind.
+Heavy artillery pieces, loot, and wagons were abandoned as irreplaceable draft animals perished.
+The intense cold enfeebled the brains of those whose health had already suffered, especially of those who had had dysentery, but soon, while the cold increased daily, its pernicious effect was noticed in all.

 In his memoir, Napoleon's close adviser Armand de Caulaincourt recounted scenes of massive loss, and offered a vivid description of mass death through hypothermia: